This Boy: Recordings

 The Beatles recorded "This Boy" on 17 October 1963, the same day they recorded "I Want To Hold Your Hand", the group's first fan club Christmas single, and a version of "You Really Got a Hold on Me".

 They recorded fifteen takes of "This Boy" followed by two overdubs.
 The song was recorded with a rounded ending, although it was faded out during a mixing session on 21 October.
-Two takes were joined to make the final master, with the edit between the middle eight and final verse (1:28).
+Two takes were joined to make the final master, with the edit between the middle eight and the final verse (1:28).

 Alternative recordings have also been officially released.
 A live version performed on Two of a Kind in 1963 was released on Anthology 1 and two incomplete takes from the original recording were released as a track on the single "Free as a Bird".

 Ringo's Theme

 An instrumental version of "This Boy", orchestrated by George Martin, is used as the incidental music during Ringo Starr's towpath scene in the film A Hard Day's Night.
-The piece, under the title, "Ringo's Theme (This Boy)" was released as a single—but failed to chart in the UK—on 7 August 1964 with "And I Love Her" on the A-Side, although it did reach number 53 in the American Top 100 later that year.
+The piece, under the title, "Ringo's Theme (This Boy)", was released as a single—but failed to chart in the UK—on 7 August 1964 with "And I Love Her" on the B-Side, although it did reach number 53 in the American Top 100 later that year.
 It was also included on Martin's Parlophone album Off the Beatle Track and the EP Music From A Hard Day’s Night by the George Martin Orchestra, released 19 February 1965.
 It was also included on the American A Hard Day's Night soundtrack album.
-Jimmy Page's backing guitar work can be heard on "Ringo’s Theme", which plays as the Beatles drummer wanders around London on his own.
+Vic Flick's lead guitar work can be heard on "Ringo’s Theme", which plays as the Beatles drummer wanders around London on his own.